York0104/NYCU-AI-Wireless-Communication-HW/MidTerm_Extra/README.md

 *Figure: Qualitative reconstruction comparison among Original CSI, CsiNet, CsiNet-LSTM, and DA-TCFNet at different Doppler conditions.*

 The reconstruction examples qualitatively show that all three models can recover the main angular-delay structure, but the relative quality changes with Doppler condition.
-This visual comparison complements the NMSE tables and makes the temporal robustness trend easier to interpret.

 ## 10. Numeric Results